saquil/Multi-ranker/README.md

 We opt for the following dataset preprocessing to obtain the videos' segment features:

-- [3D ResNet](https://github.com/kenshohara/video-classification-3d-cnn-pytorch) pretrained on Kinetics with features of 2048 dimensions where each feature represents a segment of 16 frames (mainly used for FineGym).
+- [3D ResNet](https://github.com/kenshohara/video-classification-3d-cnn-pytorch) pretrained on Kinetics with features of 2048 dimensions where each feature represents a segment of 16 frames (mainly used for FineGym dataset).
-- The [baseline features](https://kingston.box.com/shared/static/zefb0i17mx3uvspgx70hovt9rr2qnv7y.zip) provided by [VASNet](https://github.com/ok1zjf/VASNet) with features of 1024 dimensions where each feature represents a segment of 15 frames (mainly used for the quantitative comparisons).
+- The [baseline features](https://kingston.box.com/shared/static/zefb0i17mx3uvspgx70hovt9rr2qnv7y.zip) provided by [VASNet](https://github.com/ok1zjf/VASNet) with features of 1024 dimensions where each feature represents a segment of 15 frames (mainly used for SumMe and TVsum datasets).

 ## Prerequisites